ga4gh/data-security/AAI/AAIConnectProfile.md

     2. The `exp` must not exceed 30 days after the `iat`.

+    3. The `scope` claim, if included, MUST NOT contain "openid" as a space-delimited substring.

 3. If the Embedded Token body contains the "openid" scope:

     1. The token MUST conform with the specification for access tokens.
-        The Claim Signatory MUST meet conformance requirements of an Identity Broker as it pertains to Embedded Tokens with "openid" scope.
+        The Embedded Token Signatory MUST meet conformance requirements of an Broker as it pertains to Embedded Tokens with "openid" scope.

-    2. If the `exp` exceeds the `iat` by more than 1 hour, the Claim Signatory MUST provide an introspection_endpoint and publish its URI within its Discovery service endpoint.
+    2. If the `exp` exceeds the `iat` by more than 1 hour, the Embedded Token Signatory MUST provide an introspection_endpoint and publish its URI within its Discovery service endpoint.
 The introspection endpoint MUST be able to support returning the revocation status of the Embedded Token.

+    3. The header MUST NOT have `jku` specified.

-4. Embedded Tokens MUST conform to the [Embedded Token Format](#embedded-token-issued-by-embedded-claim-signatory).
+4. Embedded Tokens MUST conform to the [Embedded Token Format](#embedded-token-issued-by-embedded-token-signatory).

-5. A Claim Signatory MAY reduce the `exp` timestamp to have the claim expire sooner than any expiry that the source data may have in the Claim Repository.
-As a non-normative example, if a claim expires in 25 years or even never expires explictly in the Claim Repository, the Claim Signatory could set the `exp` to 14 days into the future to force a user authentication flow to be redone if a downstream Claim Clearinghouse is still interested in using such a claim.
+5. An Embedded Token Signatory MAY generate the `exp` timestamp to enforce its policies and allow Claim Clearinghouses to understand the intent of how long the claim may be used before needing to return to the Embedded Token Signatory to refesh the claim.
+As a non-normative example, if a GA4GH claim expires in 25 years (or even never expires explictly in the Claim Repository), the Embedded Token Signatory could set the `exp` to 14 days into the future to force a user authentication flow to be redone if a downstream Claim Clearinghouse is still interested in using such a claim.

-6. If a Claim Repository does not include enough information to construct an `iat` timestamp, a Claim Signatory MAY use a recent timestamp (for example, the current timestamp) if the Claim Repository is kept up to date such that the Claim Signatory can ensure that the claim is valid at the time of minting the Embedded Token.
+6. If a Claim Repository does not include enough information to construct an `iat` timestamp, an Embedded Token Signatory MAY use a recent timestamp (for example, the current timestamp) if the Claim Repository is kept up to date such that the Embedded Token Signatory can ensure that the claim is valid at the time of minting the Embedded Token.
 However, generally it is preferred to have the Claim Repository provide more accurate `iat` information.

-7. By signing an Embedded Token, an Embedded Claim Signatory asserts that the GA4GH claims that token makes available were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented accurately (allowing for timestamps to be represented as
+7. By signing an Embedded Token, an Embedded Token Signatory asserts that the GA4GH claims that token makes available were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented accurately (allowing for timestamps to be represented as